31-Year-Old Pitcher – Atlanta Braves

 After enduring one of his worst seasons in 2012, everything seemed to go just right for the now 31-year-old right-hander in 2013.
 Santana flourished on the mound for Kansas City, seeing his strikeout ...

 Ervin Santana Contract Information:

-Singed a four-year contract with the Angels in February of 2009.
+Santana agreed to a one-year contract with the Braves in March of 2014.

 To instantly reveal our fantasy analysis of every player – including Ervin Santana – simply subscribe now.

 |2014 RotoWire Projections||MAJ||Subscribe now to see our 2014 projections for Ervin Santana|